DoganA/ug4_Shaders/ReadMe.md

 ![texturing screen-shot](doc/texture-phong.png)

 ###  Environment mapping
-Same as Phong shading mixed in with texturing but the texture is drawn from a spherical map and mapped onto the object by considering the reflection vector at each pixel rather than UV coordinates.
+Same as textured Phong shading but the texture is drawn from a spherical map and mapped onto the object by considering the reflection vector at each pixel rather than UV coordinates.

 Compile and run with `make environment`